northvolt/go-kd6rmx/README.md

-  interpolation  Set interpolation on/off. dark           Dark correction on/off. white          White correction on/off. led            Sets LED on sensor.
+  interpolation  Set interpolation on/off. dark           Dark correction on/off. white          White correction on/off. led            Sets LEDs on sensor on or off.

 FLAGS
   -p /dev/corser/XtiumCLMX41_s0  port of KD6RMX sensor to use